wellguimaraes/actionware/README.md

 export const loadUsers = createAction(
   'loadUsers', // this name is optional

-  // dispatch is always available as the last argument,
-  // in case you need it
-  async (arg1, ..., argN, dispatch) => {
+  // if you need, dispatch fn is available as the last arg async (arg1, ..., argN, dispatch) => {

     // call the api and do something...
     // you can throw exceptions and actionware will handle them

-    return users; // whatever you return, will be the action payload }
+    // whatever you return, will be the action payload return users;

+  }
 )
 ```